 After serving one term as mayor, in 1977 Lightner was appointed by North Carolina Governor Jim Hunt to replace state Senator John Winters, after Winters resigned.
 Lightner served out the rest of Winter’s term, which amounted to about a year.

 Lightner had served as chairman of the Board of Trustees at Saint Augustine’s College, and as a member of the Board of Trustees at North Carolina Central University for ten years.
 From 1993 to 2001 Lightner was chair of the Southeast Raleigh Improvement Commission, during which time the commission completed the economic development study that is still the guideline used for developing southeast Raleigh, implemented the Small Business Success Program, and created the small business incubation program, which led to the opening of the Raleigh Business and Technology Program.

 In recognition of Lightner’s political achievements and support for higher education, he was awarded honorary doctorate degrees from Shaw University, Saint Augustine’s College, and his alma mater, North Carolina Central University.

-After suffering a long illness, Lightner died on July 8, 2002.
-He was survived by his wife, Marguerite Massey Lightner, and three children, Clara Lightner Sharpe, Deborah Lightner Yancy and Bruce Lightner.
+After suffering a long illness, Lightner died in Raleigh on July 8, 2002.
+He was 80 at the time of his death and was survived by his wife, Marguerite Massey Lightner, and three children, Clara Lightner Sharpe, Deborah Lightner Yancy and Bruce Lightner.
 He also had a son named Lawrence Lightner, who preceded him in death.